How Lynn Conway reinvented her world and ours

 The quiet child

 While all this was happening on the coasts, Conway accepted an invitation to come to Michigan Engineering, which was launching its own program in VLSI design.
-Though she never had earned a PhD, college leaders appointed her professor and associate dean for instruction and instructional technology.
+Though she never had earned a PhD, college leaders appointed her professor and associate dean for instruction and instructional technology.“She helped us get the joint jumping,” says Dan Atkins, W.K.
+Kellogg Professor of Community Information and professor of electrical engineering and computer sciences who was then an associate dean.

 It was in Michigan that Conway met her husband, a fellow canoeist.
 They settled on 23 acres near Jackson.
 Here, she also reunited with her daughters, but only briefly.